 In order to add a silver, gold (or other basic colour) wording or design to a cloth case, it is necessary to create a "brass" - a slab of metal with the design embossed which is then used to stamp the design into the case.
 In order for us to do this, the artwork needs to be supplied as black only.
-Simple graphics can be used that are not too intricate and must also be black only at 1200dpi.
-Images can be converted using Photoshop:
+Simple line-art can be used that is not too intricate and must also be black only at 1200dpi.